Why do people use proxies and VPNs?

 SuperPay.me offers paid surveys, along with opportunities to do micro tasks, participate in offers, watch videos and more for cash.
 Redeem your earnings for a PayPal payment, a Skrill payment, bitcoin, or a gift card.

 » Visit the SuperPay.me website and get a $0.20 joining bonus!

 If one of the reasons you prefer to use proxies is to hide your identity online, but you still enjoy taking surveys, you might want to check out Surveyeah.
 They are the only survey site we are aware of where you can take surveys without providing any contact information besides your postal code, email, gender and year of birth.

-Although we don’t recommend that you access either of these websites using a proxy or VPN, they are certainly friendlier than other survey sites in terms of demonstrating their respect for user privacy.
+Although we don’t recommend that you access this website using a proxy or VPN, they are certainly friendlier than other survey sites in terms of demonstrating their respect for user privacy.

 If you still insist on using a proxy or VPN service, we recommend that you disable it when you join a new survey site or are accessing surveys, so as to avoid potential problems down the road.